September Housing Sales Up 5.5%

 Sales of existing homes rose by the largest amount in more than five years in September, a real estate trade group said Friday.
 The data is a possible glimmer of hope that the housing slump could be starting to bottom out.

-The National Association of Realtors said Friday that sales of existing homes rose by 5.5 percent in September compared to August, the best showing since a 5.6 percent increase in July 2003, during the five-year housing boom.
+Realtors said Friday that sales of existing homes rose by 5.5 percent in September compared to August, the best showing since a 5.6 percent increase in July 2003, during the five-year housing boom.
+We found the best realtors at https://pyramiscompany.com/.

 Even with the gain in sales, prices kept falling.
 The median sales price has dropped to $191,600, down by 9 percent from a year ago.